 Open Access, Scholarly Publishing and Copyright

-HEFCE has a new policy for Open Access in the next Research Excellence Framework (REF).
-In order to be eligible for the next REF the new policy requires peer-reviewed articles and conference proceedings to be available through an institutional repository when they are accepted for publication.
+The four UK Funding Councils (including SFC, and led by Research England) have introduced an Open Access Policy for the next Research Excellence Framework (REF).
+In order to be eligible for REF2021, the policy requires articles and conference proceedings to be deposited in an institutional repository when they are accepted for publication.
+St Andrews has embedded the policy as an institutional requirement.

 Open access in this context means research literature that can be freely accessed by anyone in the world via the internet so that it can be used without licensing restrictions for research, teaching or other purposes.
 Scholarly norms for attribution still apply to open access publications, so authors should always be properly acknowledged.
 Copyright also applies, and the rights holder (often the publisher) controls the right to permit open access.